NyanPham/Writing-a-C-Compiler-Writeup/BOOK_NOTES.md

 We'll learn graph coloring, a very classic register allocation.

-After that, we use _register coalescing_ to remove unncessary _mov_ instructions.
+After that, we use _register coalescing_ to remove unnecessary _mov_ instructions.

 ## Register Allocation in Action